john-k-walton/Prologue-Oscillators/README.md

 **XD and NTS are on hold for now, I hadn't had enough testing on either to determine what the problems are. now that's I've spent some time, and found discrepancies, i'm going to have to go back and recalibrate controls.**

 Up Coming Changes ToDo List:
-1. Fix MultiMod Vibrato LFO3 mode or replace with a 3 phase Logue LFO delay; one phase per input.
+1. Fix MultiMod Vibrato LFO3 mode, i broke it when i put the LFO FM option, or replace with a 4 phase Logue LFO delay; one phase per input plus Cutoff.
-2. convert Envelope timing to full log range from 2-piece linear approx.
+2. convert Envelope timing to full log range from 2-piece linear approx. median range at the knee is coming into play lately. nice to have.
-3. elaborate Wedge & Window Key Tracking Modulation curves for Matrix Modulation (2)
+3. elaborate Wedge & Window Key Tracking Modulation curves for Matrix Modulation (2). linear ramps don't provide enough seperation in modulations across even five octaves.
+Wedge will seperate linear ramps somewhat, and Window will introduce a sliding window for hard spliting modulations. linear ramp is still available.

 ---------------
 **[NEW][8/15/25]**